timosalm/backstage-workshop/README.md

 ```
 Change the directory to the sub-directory that was created based on the app name you chose.

-Start the app via the following command.
+Start the app with `yarn dev` command on your local computer, which will run both the frontend and backend as separate processes in the same window.
 ```
 yarn dev
 ```
-The `yarn dev`` command will run both the frontend and backend as separate processes in the same window.

 A sample backstage app is also available in this repository.
 You can run it with the following commands.
 ```